Magnitus-/hypriot-kit/README.md

 * target: Target directory where the artifacts should be copied to.
 If a **configs.json** file is present in that directory, it will be merged with the default configurations.
 * image: Build image to pull if not present.
 Defaults to 'magnitus/hypriot-kit:latest'.
 * volume: Named volume to cache Hypriot artifacts in prior to copying them to **target**.
-If this is given the value of 'target', then no named cache volume will be used.
-Defaults to 'target'.
+If no value is passed, then a mapped volume to **target** is used directly, bypassing the need for a named caching volume.
 * cmd:
   * build: build the artifacts
   * clean: delete the Docker volume if it is a named volume
   * upgrade: pull the latest build image from the registry
+* verbosity: Build verbosity.
+Defaults to 'quiet'.
+See **build** method of the API for details.

 For help, you can type: